GeorgetteTanner/HeteroGenesis/README.md

 Please cite this when using HeteroGenesis.

 ## Versions
-v1.4 - Known variants from vcf file instead of flat files and improved speed when using known variants.
+v1.4 - Known variants taken from vcf file instead of flat files and improved speed when using known variants.
+Fixed default germline SNV rate and somatic CNV number.
 (02/01/20)

 v1.3 - Bug fixed in freqcalc that caused variant allele frequencies to be calculated incorrectly.
 (26/03/19)